The Longshots: Production

 The film was shot mostly in northwestern Louisiana, with the majority being in the small city of Minden.
 It was filmed at Minden High School and the Webster Parish Alternative School.
 The "Super Bowl" was filmed in Shreveport, Louisiana at Calvary Baptist Academy.

+During a 2024 interview with Shannon Sharpe on his podcast, Keke Palmer says she was initially cast for the part of Jasmine.
+But after Fred Durst was hired to direct the film, Durst didn't want her for the role and it was re-cast.
+Several months into production filmmakers realized it wasn't working with the new actress and Palmer was re-hired for the role.

 Release

 The Longshots was released on DVD on December 2, 2008.
 It opened at #18 at the DVD sales chart, selling 143,000 units for revenue of $2,858,950.
 By January 2009, 471,000 DVD units had been sold, translating to $11 million in revenue.

 Reception

 Box office

 The Longshots opened on August 22, 2008 and grossed $4,080,687 in its opening week.
 It flopped at the box office, grossing $11,767,866 worldwide, on a $23 million budget.

 Critical reception

 The Longshots received mixed reviews.
 Review aggregation website Rotten Tomatoes gives the film an approval rating of 41% based on 71 reviews, with an average rating of 5.2/10.
 The site's critical consensus reads, "The Longshots means well, but it's a largely formulaic affair, rarely deviating from the inspirational sports movie playbook."
 On Metacritic, the film has a weighted average score of 52 out of 100, based on 19 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Ruthe Stein of San Francisco Chronicle opined that Keke Palmer's "winning manner and incandescent smile" made her "a perfect fit" for her role in the film.